barnalismollich/coyotiv-barnali-smollich/README.md

 # **Project idea**

-My project called "Family Diary" had the intention to be a website which should function as a  storage of our most important documents.
+My project called "Family Diary" has the intention to be a website which should function as a  storage of our most important documents.
 Only family members (husband, all children and me) should have access to this page.
 Starting point should be a login page as the contents is sensitive.
-The main page is a list of our most important documents (testament, living will, power of attorney, passport number, vaccination certicate and so on) which in case of emergency can be accessed easily.
+The main page is a list of our most important documents (testament, living will, power of attorney, passport number, vaccination certicate and so on) which in case of emergency can be accessed fast and easily.

 # **Goal**